 Azerbaijan’s high economic growth in the past was attributed to rising oil exports and to some non-export sectors.
 However, declining oil prices caused a 3.1% contraction in GDP in 2016, and a 0.8% decline in 2017, highlighted by a sharp reduction in the construction sector.
 The economic decline was accompanied by higher inflation, a weakened banking sector, and two sharp currency devaluations in 2015.

 Azerbaijan has made limited progress with market-based economic reforms.
 Pervasive public and private sector corruption and structural economic inefficiencies remain a drag on long-term growth, particularly in non-energy sectors.
-Several other obstacles impede Azerbaijan’s economic progress, including the need for stepped up foreign investment in the non-energy sector and the continuing conflict with Armenia over the Nagorno-Karabakh region.
-Long-term prospects depend on world oil prices, Azerbaijan’s ability to negotiate export routes for its growing gas production, and its ability to use its energy wealth to promote growth and spur employment in non-energy sectors of the economy.
+The government has, however, made efforts to combat corruption, particularly in customs and government services.
+Several other obstacles impede Azerbaijan’s economic progress, including the need for more foreign investment in the non-energy sector and the continuing conflict with Armenia over the Nagorno-Karabakh region.
+Long-term prospects depend on world oil prices, Azerbaijan’s ability to develop export routes for its growing gas production, and its ability to improve the business environment and diversify the economy.

 Fixed-line telephony in Azerbaijan is largely centralized in the hands of the state-owned telecom provider AzTelecom, which also acts as a commercial ISP.
 The company was established in 2008 to work in fixed communications market by offering international fixed telephone connection, internet as well as data and voice transport.
 Azertelecom network connects Azerbaijan with neighbors from north to south and from west to east to Russia, Georgia and Iran.
 The company holds licenses covering various fixed services including voice, internet, VPN, VoIP and integration of existing PSTN lines.